 Can I ride the Hiboy S2 in the rain?

 The Hiboy S2 manual states that the scooter has an IP54 rating, which means it’s protected from water splashes from all angles.
 That makes it capable of withstanding some riding in the light rain.
-However, that’s still not advisable and should be avoided as much as possible.
+However, that’s still not advisable, and riding in the rain should be avoided as much as possible.

 Is the Hiboy S2 reliable?

 The Hiboy S2 is one of the toughest, most resilient budget scooters ever.
-The reinforced frame, the sturdy parts, the secure folding mechanism and handlebars, all make the Hiboy S2 very safe and of good quality.
+The reinforced frame, the sturdy design and parts, the secure folding mechanism and handlebars, all make the Hiboy S2 very safe and of great quality.